-Director of Faculty: Mrs L Lynn Head of Department: Mr J Fry
+Director of Faculty: Mr J Fry

 Specification: AQA Combined Science (Trilogy)

 All students study Science.
 In an ever changing world, scientific understanding has never been more important; it allows students to understand the phenomena they perceive in the world around them and to appreciate the mysteries and opportunities of the human realm, from the bacteria that help digest their food, to the forces that hold our planet in orbit.
 Most importantly, it helps them learn through enquiry and problem solving, both critical skills for the careers of tomorrow.